Introduction to Economics

 In most cases, an economist cannot conduct experiments, because it is not feasible, given the scale of economics and the difficulty of manipulating the economy to test specific hypotheses.
 Therefore, economics largely depends on statistical analysis of economic events, including the construction of economic models to make testable predictions.
 These models are further complicated because of externalities, and the asymmetric information and imperfect rationality of market participants.

 Although economics is a science, most of its principles are gleaned from observing how the world works, forming hypotheses of cause and effect, then seeing if the explanations can account for a wide variety of economic data.
-Deductive reasoning is used to abstract the basic principles that yield the greatest understanding of the phenomena that can be used to make predictions that can be tested or observed.
-Additional information will generally result in modifying parts of the hypothesis that are contradicted by the new information or fail to explain it, or even rejecting the hypothesis if it seems clear that the additional information does not support the hypothesis.
+Deductive reasoning is used to abstract the principles that yield the greatest understanding of the phenomena that can be used to make predictions that can be tested or observed.
+Additional information may modify parts of the hypothesis contradicted by the new information or if the hypothesis does not adequately describe observed results, or even rejecting the hypothesis if it is unsupported by the evidence.
 As a successful hypothesis gains evidence, it eventually becomes a theory, or even a law or principle, where the confidence of its veracity is high.

 Theoretical economics uses mathematical models based on these principles to simulate the economy, continually adjusting mathematical parameters to more closely mimic reality.
-The confidence in a principle is increased by its ability in making accurate predictions and by how well it coheres with other well-established scientific principles.
+The confidence in a principle increases with the accuracy of its predictions and by how well it coheres with other well-established scientific principles.

 Because the economy is complex, there are many deviations from predicted outcomes, which must be resolved through statistical analysis.
 Economists try to abstract the essential principles by simplifying the economy, so that cause-and-effect relationships can be more easily determined.
 In any case, it is understood that because all causes cannot be accounted for, there will be some variation in the outcomes of even the simplest models.